 From 2015 to 2017, I worked as Chief Korea Economist at Bank of America Merrill Lynch in Hong Kong.
 I published over 145 market-oriented research notes on Korea and EM Asia.
 Our Asia economist team attained the global top #2 and #3 spot in Institutional Investor Survey for 2016 and 2017, respectively.
 (For the list of my BAML publications, click here.)

 From 2009 to 2014, I worked at the IMF (International Monetary Fund), Washington DC, where I held a Senior Economist position (with a permanent staff status).
 While at the Fund, I worked on macro-fiscal issues at the height of the global financial crisis and the sovereign debt crisis in southern Europe.
-Among others, our paper on public debt and growth (joint with M. Kumar) attracted significant attention from the policy circles, academia, and news media, and was cited by 1241 other research papers (Google scholar citations, 6/22/2022).
+Among others, our paper on public debt and growth (joint with M. Kumar) attracted significant attention from the policy circles, academia, and news media.
 You can find more about my research activities at the IMF researcher site.

 Previously, I also held an Economist position twice at the OECD (Organisation for Economic Cooperation and Development) in Paris, France in 2000-2002, and 2009.
 You can download the papers that I co-authored with OECD colleagues at the Research Papers Link.
 Our paper on firm dynamics and productivity was covered in the Economic Focus section of The Economist (London-based weekly magazine) on May 23, 2002!
 Also, our work on the US health system was covered at the Financial Times on October 18, 2002.